Harishvanapalli/Harishvanapalli/README.md

 - 👋 Hi, I’m @Harishvanapalli
 - 👀 I’m interested in Tech related stuff.
 - 🌱 I’m currently studying the third year of Computer science Engineering.
-I'm focusing in web development.
+I'm focusing on developing my technical skills.
 - 💞️ I’m looking to collaborate with team that could help me with my projects and enhance my skills.
 - 📫 How to reach me - vanapalli241@gmail.com